preesm/preesm.github.io/_tutos/03-mpsoccodegen.md

 - (3) Open the properties of your project and open the "Build/C6000 Compiler/Include Options" tab.
 Add two new directories to the "#include search path": **"${workspace_loc:/${ProjName}/include}"** and **"${CCS\_INSTALL\_ROOT}/../pdk\_C6678\_1\_1\_2_6/packages"**.
 Make sure the path corresponds to the version of the PDK installed on your computer.
 To know the version of the PDK installed on your computer, you can go to "Window > Preferences > Code Composer Studio > RTSC > Products" and scroll dow to "MCSDK PDK TMS320C6678".
 - (4) Select the "Release" configuration in the properties editor and repeat these 3 steps to complete the configuration.

 To compile the project, you now need to add to your project the source code that implements the communication and the synchronization primitives used in the generated code as well as the actor code.
-A zip file containing all necessary files is available [\[here\]](data/uploads/tutorial_zips/sobel_6678_sources.zip).
+A zip file containing all necessary files is available \[[here](/assets/tutos/mpsoccodegen/sobel_6678_sources.zip)].
 This file should be merged with the "/Code6678/" directory.
 This file also contains a small C project that can be used to convert a raw YUV video into a *.dat file.
 Make sure this project is not built by CCS.
 To do so, right-click on the "yuv2dat" folder in the project explorer and select "Resource configuration->Exclude from Build")
 Here is a short description of some of the files contained in the archive:

-*   ****modelPreesm.cfg**:** This RTSC configuration file is used to select and configure different modules used by Sys/Bios when running the application.
+*   **modelPreesm.cfg**: This RTSC configuration file is used to select and configure different modules used by Sys/Bios when running the application.
 In particular, the entry point of the program is declared in this file (i.e. the function called when a DSP calls BIOS\_start()).
-The sections within which data can be allocated using a "#pragma DATA\_SECTION" directive are also defined in this file.
+The sections within which data can be allocated using a ```#pragma DATA_SECTION``` directive are also defined in this file.
 *   **/include/cores.h:** This file contains the definition of preprocessing variables that can be used to modify the behavior of the compiled code.
 For example, the COREx variables provide a convenient way to remove the declaration of a core that does not run any actor.
 *   **/src/c6678.h:** This header file contains the preprocessing #include directives for all header files containing prototypes of the actor functions.
 *   **/src/main.c:** The main program ensures that each of the 8 DSP Cores of the EVM executes the right code.

 After the archive is unzipped, refresh the CCS Workspace and compile the project.
 At this point, the compilation should be successful.

-## 4. Execution of the Sobel filter on an EVMC6678
+## Execution of the Sobel filter on an EVMC6678

 After building the CCS project successfully, this section will show you how to load your application on the 8 cores of the DSP and how to check that the application works properly.

-### 4.1.
-Loading the application on the EVM
+### Loading the application on the EVM

 Before loading the application on the EVM, we are going to configure the project to automate the tedious and repetitive task of loading the GEL files on each core of the EVM.
 To do so:

 - (1) In the "Project Explorer", double click on the "/sobel-6678/TMS320C6678.ccxml" (or "/sobel-6678/targetConfigs/TMS320C6678.ccxml") to open the associated editor.
 - (2) Open the "Advanced" tab of the editor.
 - (3) In the left part of this tab, select the "C66xx_0" element.
 - (4) In the right part of the tab, set the "initialization script" to the GEL file associated to your EVM.
-For the 6678, the path should be something like: "..\\..\\emulation\\boards\\evmc6678l\\gel\\evmc6678l.gel" or "C:\\ti\\ccsv5\\ccs_base\\emulation\\boards\\evmc6678l\\gel\\evmc6678l.gel".
+For the 6678, the path should be something like: ```..\..\emulation\boards\evmc6678l\gel\evmc6678l.gel``` or ```C:\ti\ccsv5\ccs_base\emulation\boards\evmc6678l\gel\evmc6678l.gel```.
 - (5) Repeat the last two steps for the 7 remaining cores.
 - (6) Save and close the editor.